In-Home Therapeutic Community Case Manager

 - Flexible Schedule but must be able to work in the late afternoons and evening until 7:45 pm and some weekends based on clients meeting needs

 Location: Randolph, Medford, Dorchester, MA

 Job Type: Full-time

 Program: In-Home Therapy

-Preferred candidate will have a bachelor’s degree in a Social Work, Human Services and or related field from an accredited institution and one (1) year of relevant experience working with families and youth.
-Associate-level, associate degree in a human services field from an accredited academic institution, and at least one (1) year of relevant experience working with families and/or working with people with disabilities.
+- At minimum, associate degree in a human services field from an accredited academic institution, and at least one (1) year of relevant experience working with families and/or working with people with disabilities required.
 Additional life or work experience may be considered in place of a human services degree.

 - Bilingual a plus; Haitian Creole, Portuguese Creole, Spanish, Vietnamese, Vietnamese, Chinese, Cambodian